XanthanGumm/SuperSimpleMH/README.md

 * drawing super uniques, uniques and champions
 * drawing merc and player minions
 * drawing hostile players and their life
-* hover over players to check their stats - deprecated in this release
+* display other players stats
+* display other players inventory

+## Usage
-* display other players inventory - (press pageup button for view switch items)
+* display other players inventory - hover over a player and press insert. press pgup to view items on switch
+* display other players stats - hover over a player and press pgdn.

 ## Credits
 * [mapview](https://github.com/joffreybesos/d2r-mapview) @joffreybesos for rustdecrypt and many more.